ddd1i/oblig3-LeapYearTest.class/README.md

 ![Screenshot 2023-10-26 170957.png](https://github.com/ddd1i/oblig3-LeapYearTest.class/blob/8b5d2ee82dae9d151bc1ac351a895af8d25cd4db/Screenshot%202023-10-26%20170957.png)
 i connect intellij to github and prest share my project on github. then i went to actions on github -> Choose a workflow -> java with maven.

-there's an error in the update dependency graph but the studass sad that it's fine it doesn't matter as much as the test code.